pankajpatel/list-repos/README.md

 To install the utility, simply do
 ```
-sudo npm install -g list-repos
+npm install -g list-repos
 ```
-And in few seconds(or minutes), it should be installed after you enter the password for `sudo`.
+And in few seconds(or minutes), it should be installed.
+If it gives error of Access rights, try with `sudo` and after you enter the password for `sudo`, it should install normally.

 To use the utility, type following on CLI,
 ```